benjamincrozat/content/posts/laravel-validation.md

 This rule checks that each `email` in the required `person` array is unique in the `users` table.

+Want to learn more about validating arrays?
+Here a dedicated article: [Easy data integrity with array validation in Laravel](https://benjamincrozat.com/laravel-array-validation)

 ## Displaying error messages and custom responses

 Laravel makes handling validation errors straightforward.
 They are flashed to the session, making them available on redirection.
 For AJAX requests, Laravel responds with a JSON payload containing the errors.